Meet the staff

 I started working while young, becoming involved in playwork at Laburnum Boat Club and Design and Build (Play).

 This gave me valuable experience at a grassroots level, which I have continued to build on during my career, both professionally and personally.

 A qualified trainer, forest school leader, youth practitioner, landscaper and multi-trade builder, I'm happiest passing on my knowledge and skills to kids and young people.
 I can usually be found building play structures or playing with fires at SWAPA.

 I have been a play and youth worker for more than 10 years.
 I am also a DJ/Music Producer and have always tried to introduce activities involving music.
-My aim is to set up a music studio at SWAPA so I can lead music production and DJ workshops, to help with self expression, social confidence as well as math and hand to eye coordination.
+I am leading on SWAPA's music studio where I offer music production and DJ workshops, to help with self expression, social confidence as well as math and hand to eye coordination.